Brisk4t/Uno-Q-USB/README.md

 ## 3. Building `usb_f_hid.ko`

-**No root required for any of this** — it's all downloads, extraction, and an out-of-tree module build against a locally-extracted headers package.

 ### 3.1 Get matching kernel headers

 Arduino's own apt repo carries headers that exactly match the running